LG LP1419IVSM Review

 - Rooms that are not challenging to cool

-The fact that they can cool rooms faster and to lower temperatures applies to smaller rooms and rooms that are not very difficult to cool just as much as it does to larger more difficult to cool rooms.
+The fact that it can cool rooms faster and to lower temperatures applies to smaller rooms and rooms that are not very difficult to cool just as much as it does to larger more difficult to cool rooms.

 - A slightly higher SACC